chrismdp/cardpirates/rules/index.md

 It costs 3 sailing points to sail to an adjacent square, and 5 points to sail diagonally.

 You cannot sail into the same square twice in the same turn, and you cannot finish on the square you started on.
+You must either sail or drift: you cannot stay in the same square.

 In subsequent turns, in order to sail from any sea or island square, follow the same process: place the chosen crew card face up on the square your ship is on before moving, under any island card.

+If you cannot place a crew card, yet you have more than three cards in your hand, you must bury treasure (see below) by placing cards face down on your square until you only have three cards so that you are able to drift.

 ## "Heave to!"